 The custom API extensions to the frame buffer device are accessible both from user space applications and from within kernel space.
 The standard device IOCTL interface provides access to the custom API for user space applications.
-The IOCTL extensions, along with relevant data structures and definitions, can be found in include/linux/mxcfb.h.
+The IOCTL extensions, along with relevant data structures and definitions, can be found in include/linux/ mxcfb\epdc.h.
 A full description of these IOCTLs can be found in the Programming Interface section Programming Interface.

 For kernel mode access to the custom API extensions, the IOCTL interface should be bypassed in favor of direct access to the underlying functions.
-These functions are included in include/linux/mxcfb_epdc_kernel.h, and are documented in the Programming Interface section Programming Interface.

-10.3.3 EPDC Panel Configuration
+6.2.4.1.2.3 EPDC Panel Configuration

 The EPDC driver is designed to flexibly support E Ink panels with a variety of panel resolutions, timing parameters, and waveform modes.
-The EPDC driver is kept panel-agnostic through the use of an EPDC panel mode structure, imx_epdc_fb_mode, which can be found in include/linux/mxcfb_epdc.h.
+The EPDC driver is kept panel-agnostic through the use of an EPDC panel mode structure, imx\epdc\fb\mode, which can be found in include/linux/mxcfb\epdc.h.

-The imx_epdc_fb_mode structure consists of an fb_videomode structure and a set of EPD timing parameters.
-The fb_videomode structure defines the panel resolution and the basic timing parameters (pixel clock frequency, hsync and vsync margins) and the additional timing parameters in imx_epdc_fb_mode define EPD-specific timing parameters, such as the source and gate driver timings.
-For details on how to configure E Ink panel timing parameters, see the EPDC programming model section in the i.MX 6SoloLite Applications Processor Reference Manual (IMX6SLRM).
+The imx\epdc\fb\mode structure consists of an fb\videomode structure reference and a set of EPD timing parameters.
+The fb\videomode structure defines the panel resolution and the basic timing parameters (pixel clock frequency, hsync and vsync margins) and the additional timing parameters in imx\epdc\fb\mode define EPD-specific timing parameters, such as the source and gate driver timings.
+For details on how to configure E Ink panel timing parameters, see the EPDC programming model section in the i.MX 6SoloLite Applications Processor Reference Manual (IMX6SLRM), i.MX 6DualLite Applications Processor Reference Manual (IMX6DLRM), or i.MX 7Dual Applications Processor Reference Manual (IMX7DRM).